centminmod/validate-emails/readme.md

 - EmailListVerify and MillionVerifier while being cheaper than the others seem to be better for the following:
   - API documentation
   - Less restrictive on API connection and rate limits.
 Meaning if you are doing per email API checks for many email addresses, the speed of completion will be faster.
-Though if you're doing many email address checks, you'd want to use their respective bulk email API end points to update a single text file for processing.
+Though if you're doing many email address checks, you'd want to use their respective bulk email API end points to upload a single text file for processing.
   - For bulk API speed though, MillionVerifier is much faster than EmailListVerify.
 For the sample 15 email addresses tested below, MillionVerifier bulk API took ~7 seconds, EmailListVerify bulk API took ~45 seconds.
 Compared to per email address verification checks, both taking ~2.2 seconds.
 EmailListVerify seems to have much more detailed status classifications (see below) compared to ther others so more processing is done on their end.
 - MyEmailVerifier API is limited to 30 requests per minute for per email address verification checks.
+For the sample 15 email addresses tested below, took ~5.5 seconds to complete per email address verification checks
 - CaptainVerify API is limited to a maximum of 2 simultaneous connections and 50 checks per minute for per email address verification checks.
+For the sample 15 email addresses tested below, took ~4.6 seconds to complete per email address verification checks
 - Proofy.io has the most restrictive API limits but I can't seem to find any documentation of the actual limits, so I have to code it so it isn't as fast as other providers for per email verification checks.
 It will be the slowest of the 5 providers for per email verification checks.
+For the sample 15 email addresses tested below, took ~9.5 seconds to complete per email address verification checks
 - The number of API returned status value classifications returned by the 5 providers differs.
-Some have finer grain classifications for emails than others.
+Some have a more detailed classifications for emails than others.
   - EmailListVerify has 18 classifications [ok, error, invalid_mx, smtp_error, smtp_protocol, unknown_email, attempt_rejected, relay_error, antispam_system, email_disabled, domain_error, ok_for_all, dead_server, syntax_error, unknown, accept_all, disposable, spamtrap]
   - MillionVerifier has 5 classifications [ok, catch_all, unknown, disposable, invalid]
   - MyEmailVerifier has 4 classifications [valid, invalid, catch-all, unknown]